News & announcements

-Hawk's - Alvin Street (Charles E. Hawk, proprietor; listed in the 1928-1929 Freeland directory under Grocers) (From his son, Barry Hawk: My Father had a grocery store on Alvin Street.
+Hawk's - 437 Alvin Street (Charles E. Hawk, proprietor; listed in the 1928-1929 Freeland directory under Grocers) (From his son, Barry Hawk: My Father had a grocery store on Alvin Street.
 I don't remember when he opened it, but I know he closed it around 1939, due to the depression.
 He had a lot of people on the books and just couldn't continue to let people charge.
 He opened another Grocery store in Conyngham, Pa. about 10 years later and operated it until about 1965, 364 days a year; he was closed Christmas Day.)
 (From Chris Grega: I was down the Public Park last night and talked with a lady who said her grandparents had a store on Birkbeck St. during the depression.
 Somewhere near the old livery stable.
 It was called Hawks.)

 Herkalo's - 904 Center St. (From Billy Kuklis: They had good penny candy there, I used to stop there after school.)

 Hoffman's - 997 Walnut St. (From Don Snyder, via Ed Merrick: The proprietor was Albert Hoffman, but the store was run by his wife, Sarah, and her sister, Mary Ann Davis) (From Jolene Lavinka Szymanski: When my grandparents lived on Walnut Street, my sister and I visited them in the summers and we played with many neighborhood kids who lived near or on Walnut Street.
 My grandparents were very strict about what we did.
 Hoffmanns or "Hoffies" was a hangout - great ice cream and "penny candy.")
 (From Karl Krone: Hoffman's store under businesses is misspelled.
 I clearly remember that it was Huffman's.)

 Johnson's - 1129 Birkbeck St. (James M. Johnson, proprietor) (This store later became Spock's, probably in the 1940s.)